MH-AMIL/AMIL.github.io/_pages/lab-members.md

   <div>
     <strong>Anika Akther</strong><br />
     Ph.D.
 Student<br />
-    Anika Akther is a doctoral student in Industrial and Systems Engineering at North Carolina A&T State University.
+    Anika Akther is a Ph.D. student in Industrial and Systems Engineering at North Carolina A&T State University.
 Her research focuses on optimization modeling, additive manufacturing (AM), and supply chain network design.
 She holds a B.Sc. in Industrial and Production Engineering and has hands-on experience working in a multinational sports goods manufacturing company.
 Drawing on this foundation, she aims to bridge theoretical modeling with industrial application.
   </div>
 </div>
 <br><br>